 The small "front service" marble soda fountain (above) features a gleaming white marble counter with wooden soda fountain stools.

 The mirror-backed shelving, and an ornate wooden rear-wall unit with glass doors contained the syrup bottles, glassware, and other supplies needed.

 Note the hanging decoration over the counter to attract the attention of pharmacy customers.
 Also note the glass covered stand for displaying fancy cakes and pastries.

-The above photo shows a fine example of an old time soda fountain tucked into the corner of a neighborhood drug store (1909-1932).
-Notice the glass-door cabinet for displaying fountain syrups at the far right.
+The above photo shows a fine example of an old fashioned soda fountain tucked into the corner of a small neighborhood drug store (circa 1909-1932).
+Notice the glass-door cabinet for displaying "Fountain Syrups" at the far right.